 The Samsung Buds 3 are decently comfortable.
 The parts of the buds that touch your ears are smooth, meaning they feel gentle to wear.
 And since they don't have silicone tips, there's no risk of the buds placing undue pressure on the ear canal.
 On the other hand, the lack of tips means the buds feel looser in your ears.
 It can be harder to get a consistent fit and sound from wear to wear.

 The Samsung Galaxy Buds 3 buds have satisfactory controls.
 The touch sensors are very responsive and located on the stem of each bud, making them easy to access.
 That said, applying too much pressure can dislodge the buds from your ear compared to more stable locations like the center of the stem on the Apple AirPods 4 Truly Wireless, though the Samsung buds let you adjust the volume on them, at least.
-You can hear various tones and beeps when you enter different commands, although many tones (such as those played for volume up, volume down, and changing ANC mode) sound similar and can be hard to differentiate.
+You can hear various tones and beeps when you enter different commands, such as changing ANC mode.
+The tones themselves are easily distinguishable from one another (apart from volume up and volume down), but it could take a little time to memorize what they mean.

 If you're logged into a Google account on the device the buds are connected to, you can use voice commands to control functions such as play and skip.
 Finally, if you use a compatible Samsung Galaxy device (Galaxy S22 and Galaxy Flip 4 or newer) to connect to the buds, you get access to a real-time AI translator, but we were unable to test this feature, as it relies on the connected device.
-You can view the buds' control scheme here.
+Here is an image of the buds' control scheme.

 The Samsung Buds 3 are remarkably portable.
 While their stem design means the buds themselves are a little bulkier than the Samsung Galaxy Buds2 Truly Wireless, they fit together almost like two puzzle pieces and so don't take up much space at all.
 They'll fit into your pockets with ease, whether in their case or not.